biolink/biolink-model/docs/FunctionalAssociation.md

 ## Children

  * [GeneToGoTermAssociation](GeneToGoTermAssociation.md)
- * [MacromolecularMachineToBiologicalProcessAssociation](MacromolecularMachineToBiologicalProcessAssociation.md) - A functional association between a macromolecular machine (gene, gene product or complex) and a biological process or pathway (as represented in the GO biological process branch), where the entity carries out some part of the process, regulates it, or acts upstream of it
+ * [MacromolecularMachineToBiologicalProcessAssociation](MacromolecularMachineToBiologicalProcessAssociation.md) - A functional association between a macromolecular machine (gene, gene product or complex) and a biological process or pathway (as represented in the GO biological process branch), where the entity carries out some part of the process, regulates it, or acts upstream of it.
- * [MacromolecularMachineToCellularComponentAssociation](MacromolecularMachineToCellularComponentAssociation.md) - A functional association between a macromolecular machine (gene, gene product or complex) and a cellular component (as represented in the GO cellular component branch), where the entity carries out its function in the cellular component
+ * [MacromolecularMachineToCellularComponentAssociation](MacromolecularMachineToCellularComponentAssociation.md) - A functional association between a macromolecular machine (gene, gene product or complex) and a cellular component (as represented in the GO cellular component branch), where the entity carries out its function in the cellular component.
- * [MacromolecularMachineToMolecularActivityAssociation](MacromolecularMachineToMolecularActivityAssociation.md) - A functional association between a macromolecular machine (gene, gene product or complex) and a molecular activity (as represented in the GO molecular function branch), where the entity carries out the activity, or contributes to its execution
+ * [MacromolecularMachineToMolecularActivityAssociation](MacromolecularMachineToMolecularActivityAssociation.md) - A functional association between a macromolecular machine (gene, gene product or complex) and a molecular activity (as represented in the GO molecular function branch), where the entity carries out the activity, or contributes to its execution.

 ## Referenced by class